 For example, Amazon has a lot more movies on offer as compared to Netflix.
 Knowing that, you might assume Amazon is the better choice for film lovers.
 Unfortunately, many of the movies Amazon offers are B-grade oldies or straight-to-video fare you’ll likely never want to watch.
 Littered among those movies are some bigger hits, but even those will likely be at least a few years old.

 Meanwhile, Netflix offers fewer films, but the ones it does offer are usually of a higher caliber.

 When it comes to television series, Netflix is by far the winner.
-Not only does it have a larger selection of series content, but its original shows are also some of the most popular programs of the past decade, including Stranger Things, The Witcher, Black Mirror, and many more.
+Not only does it have a larger selection of series content, but its original shows are also some of the most popular programs of the past decade, including Stranger Things, The Witcher, Black Mirror, Tiger King, and many more.

 To its credit, Amazon has some great original shows too, including The Boys, The Marvelous Mrs. Maisel, and Jack Ryan.
 However, none of those shows have earned the popularity and critical acclaim bestowed on multiple Netflix series.